innovationOUtside/ou-tm351-jl-extensions/docs/managing-extensions-on-command-line.md

 `/var/lib/ou/python/system/bin/jupyter labextension list`

-By default in an OU VCE, the permissions with which extensions are into the JupyterLab environment as part of a system build step do not allow users to update, disable or uninstall the extension.
+By default in an OU VCE, the permissions with which extensions are installed into the JupyterLab environment as part of a system build step do not allow users to update, disable or uninstall the extension.

 For example, a user attempting to run `jupyter labextension disable jupyterlab-execute-time` will be greeted with a *Permission denied* error message.